AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/route_choice/choice_set_generation.rst

    nodes = [(1, 50), (2, 100), (3, 150)]  # List of tuples with (origin, destination) nodes
-   max_routes = 10  # Maximum number of routes to be computed for each OD pair penalty = 1.01  # Penalty to be applied to links used in paths. cores = 60  # Number of cores to be used in the computation psl = True  # If True, the path size logit will be used to compute probabilities already bfsle = True # Should we use BFSLE?
+   max_routes = 10  # Maximum number of routes to be computed for each OD pair penalty = 1.01  # Penalty to be applied to links used in paths. cores = 60  # Number of threads to be used in the computation psl = True  # If True, the path size logit will be used to compute probabilities already bfsle = True # Should we use BFSLE?
 If False, defaults to Link Penalization
    # This is only useful if you are already using an utility measure to compute paths